-f) Attendance requirement
+e) Attendance requirement

-All students following courses should satisfy 80% of attendance requirement at lectures and practical sessions as imposed by the Senate of University of Peradeniya.
+All students following courses should satisfy 80% of attendance at lectures and practical sessions as imposed by the Senate of University of Peradeniya.

-g) Auditing the Courses
+a.
+Auditing the Courses

 If a student wishes to follow extra courses merely to gain knowledge without earning credits, he/she can follow those extra courses as audited courses after paying the relevant fee.
 Audited courses will appear in the transcript only if the student has fulfilled all the course requirements (including assessments).
-Students will not be allowed to audit compulsory courses listed in their Programme package.
-The audited courses will not be counted for credit or GPA calculation (see the Grading Procedure section).
+Students will not be allowed to audit compulsory courses listed in the Programme package.
+The audited courses will not be counted for credit and GPA calculation (see the Grading Procedure section).
 Students can only audit 2 courses in a given semester.

-h) Directed Study
+b.
+Directed Study

-M.Sc./MBA (course work) students are required to register and conduct a 5-credit guided independent study (Directed Study) as a compulsory course in their degree programme and submit a report on their study to the Supervisor, make a presentation to the Board of Study on the study, and complete all other requirements as per the instructions of the Board of Study and PGIA in general.
+M.Sc./MBA (course work) students are required to conduct a guided independent study (Directed Study) as a compulsory course in their degree programme and submit a report on their study to the Supervisor and complete all other requirements as per the instructions of the Board of Study and PGIA in general.

 Detailed guidelines for Directed Study are available at the PGIA (and online).
-Information will be given by the Course Coordinator of the Directed Study on how to carry out the study once the student is registered at the beginning of his or her second semester or afterwards.
-Final grade of the Directed Study is determined based on supervisor's marks (70%) and marks of the presentation evaluation panel (30%).
+Information will be given by the Course Coordinator of the Directed Study on how to carry out the study once the student is registered at the beginning of the semester.

-i) Repeating of Courses
+c.
+Repeating of Courses

-If a student fails to obtain a pass grade (C grade) for a course, he/she has to repeat the course by re-enrolling for the course next year (see the Grading Procedure below).
+If a student fails to obtain a pass grade (C grade) he/she has to repeat the course by re-enrolling for the course next year (see the Grading Procedure below).
 Only 2 additional attempts are allowed per course.
 When repeating a course, the student should complete all the requirements of such course during the term he/she re- registered.